Analysis of some of the leading left-wing politicians in Latin America.

-Despite his consistent lead in the polls, the campaign has highlighted divisions in Venezuela and extremes of view were found among many waiting voters.
+Despite his lead in the polls, the campaign has highlighted stark divisions in Venezuela and both extremes of view were found in many of the queues of waiting voters.

-In the neighbourhood of San Bernadino, where middle-class streets surround a slum Margarita Budik, a retiree and Rosales supporter called the election the most important in the 50 years since she first voted.
+In the neighbourhood of San Bernadino, where middle class streets surround a squalid slum Margarita Budik, a retiree and Rosales supporter called the election the most important in the 50 years since she first voted.

-The 68-year-old said: “This election will decide whether one can live here, or whether we have communism.”
+“This election will decide whether one can live here, or whether we have communism,” the 68-year old said.

 Chavez had earlier accused Washington of seeking to sow discord in Venezuela, and denounced his electoral rival as a lackey of the “US empire”.